 Now into its fifth decade the Gower Festival is in good shape and good heart.
 Its present Artistic Director, Gordon Back, has already made his mark on its character – not just by the example of his own fine musicianship but by broadening the range of music performed, by reaching out to wider and where possible younger audiences, and by his enthusiasm for the communities and traditions of Gower.
 Everyone who cares about the future of the Festival will want to wish him lasting success.
 May he and his helpers on the committee continue to find their task as enjoyable and creative as John Fussell and his colleagues did all those years ago.

+When this ‘Story of the Gower Festival’ was revised and brought up to date in January 2020, there seemed every reason to be optimistic about the future.
+Little did we then realize that there would be no Festival in 2020 or in 2021.
+For the only time in its life the Festival was cancelled, not once but twice.
+And the reason, of course, was the Covid-19 pandemic.
 Two years without live music is a long time.
 But throughout this period the Festival committee remained active.
 It kept in touch both with its musicians and, via this website, with its audience.
 So when the Festival eventually returned in July 2022, it did so in an atmosphere of anticipation and excitement.
-Then, and again in the following year, there were capacity audiences, with more than a sprinkling of youngsters present, thanks to the valuable support now received from the Cavatina Chamber Music Trust.
-On several occasions there was even a standing ovation – something that doesn’t often happen in Gower churches!
+Then, and again in 2023 and 2024, there were capacity audiences, with more than a sprinkling of youngsters present, thanks to the valuable support now received from the Cavatina Chamber Music Trust.
+There were standing ovations as well – something not often seen in Gower churches!

 The Festival’s long tradition of promoting Welsh music and musicians has continued.
 In 2022 Rhian Samuel’s Spring Diary was performed in a memorable song recital by the young baritone James Atkinson and pianist Sholto Kynoch; and in 2023 there were magical evenings with two of Wales’s most admired instrumentalists, the harpist Catrin Finch and the pianist Llŷr Williams.
 To end the 2023 Festival there was a Cymanfa Ganu in Three Crosses Chapel with soloist Ros Evans, local choirs and a large congregation all singing their hearts out.
 As one member of the congregation said, it was ‘a foretaste of paradise’.